Saudi airman in U.S. for training suspected in deadly shooting at Florida Navy base

 “The King said that the Saudi people are greatly angered by the barbaric actions of the shooter, and that this person in no way shape or form represents the feelings of the Saudi people who love the American people,” Trump wrote on Twitter.

+In a statement, King Salman condemned the shooting as a “heinous crime” and said Saudi security services were working with U.S. agencies to try to uncover the cause.

-The suspect used a handgun in the attack, which played out over two floors in classroom building at a base whose main function is training.
+The suspect used a handgun in the incident, which played out over two floors in a classroom building at a base whose main function is training.

 “Walking through the crime scene was like being on the set of a movie,” Sheriff David Morgan said.